I never realized how sore your abs could be from practicing yoga until I actually started practicing. You’ can get a good yoga core workout!

 Make this one fun.
 You can do opposite arm and leg pointing out, you can add a crunch, or you can just do the legs out as in the photo.

 But, Balancing Table Pose is one that will definitely engage and work your core.
 It’s also a pose you can play with and get creative with.
-The more you add balancing into the act the more your core will be worked.
+The more you add balancing into the act the more your abs will be worked.

 Adding crunching only increases the strengthening of this exercise.